BMW 3 Series (2015-2018) Review & Prices

 Space in the back is pretty generous.
 There’s more head and leg room than you’ll find in either the C-Class or Jaguar XE, and the seats themselves are nicely padded and quite supportive.

 Thankfully, it’s pretty easy to fit a child seat in the back of the BMW 3 Series.
 The rear doors open reasonably wide and the Isofix anchor points are clearly marked with folding covers instead of the easy-to-lose removable caps you get in the Audi.

-The standard BMW 3 Series doesn’t soften bumps and potholes around town quite as well as the A4, but you can rectify this by paying extra for the optional M Sport Adaptive suspension.
-It’ll set you back from £515 to £750 (depending on which model you pick) but helps make the 3 Series as relaxing as possible to drive.
+The standard BMW 3 Series doesn’t soften bumps and potholes around town quite as well as the A4, but this was rectified with the optional M Sport Adaptive suspension, so keep an eye out for this.

 This upgraded suspension also comes with a sports mode that’ll let you make the most of an empty back road.
 It makes the BMW 3 Series feel much more agile than the softer A4 and C-Class and stops its body from leaning too much in tight corners.